 Maybe we’re at a point to answer the core question now: are home theater projectors worth it?

-Well, you get a lot more bang for your buck when it comes to screen size, and unless you’re committed to the most cutting edge resolutions and exotic panel technology, the image quality isn’t an issue.
+Well, you get a lot more bang for your buck when it comes to screen size, and unless you’re committed to the most cutting edge resolutions and exotic panel technology, the image quality isn’t an issue unless you use things like the digital zoom as we explained in our guide.

 Based on the location you’d like to put your projector, and what you want to have hooked up to it, the ambient light levels and cable/hardware/screen management can either be easy or expensively hard, and so those edges of the problem become unique questions to ask yourself when planning.

-In the end, it’s hard to compete with the magic of a screen the size of a wall.
+In the end, it’s hard for a TV to compete with a screen the size of a wall (a topic that we have also covered).
 It will blow people away, and even someone with the most expensive, curved, 75” Samsung behemoth will feel small when he steps into you’re living room and looks up at a screen that dwarfs his.
 For some, that’s worth every penny.
 But most people still love the ease of use when it comes to setting up their entertainment systems.
 Currently, you can’t beat a television when it comes to price, quality, and convenience.

 Check out our article on projector specs to learn what specifications you should look for when purchasing a projector.